 Both of these interfaces are device-specific because different devices support different sets of data.
 These are split to allow missions the option of supporting only one or both.
-The access interface will always needed onboard the vehicle, while the functional interface may be used by other onboard applications or mission control.
+The access interface will always be needed onboard the vehicle, while the functional interface may be used by other onboard applications or mission control.
 In the case of a smart device the functional interface may be the only interface provided, in which case the functional interface is needed onboard.

 The access interface presents and accepts data in a format suitable for an application programming interface in the flight computer.
 The Device Specific Access Protocol transforms data between the access interface and the encoded bit stream on the subnetwork.